tslocke/hobocookbook/manual/dryml-guide.markdown

 {.dryml}

-# Aliasing Tags
+# Aliasing tags

 Welcome to the shortest chapter of The DRYML Guide.

-If you want to create an alias of a tag, i.e. an identical tag with a different name:
+If you want to create an alias of a tag; i.e., an identical tag with a different name:

     <def tag="my-card" alias-of="card"/>
 {.dryml}